ArubaIberia/piwem/README.md

 ## Controlling your emulator

-Your bot should be online few seconds after you reboot the Raspberry (provided the Raspberry gets internet copnnectivity).
-You cand search your bot by name in telegram, and add it to your contact list.
-Then send any message (try just sending the word "help"), and wait for the bot to greet you!
+Your bot should be online few seconds after you reboot the Raspberry (provided the Raspberry gets internet connectivity).
+Search your bot by name in telegram and add it to your contact list.
+Then send any message (try sending the word "ip"), and wait for the bot to greet you!

 The code of the bot is also [shared on github](https://github.com/ArubaIberia/ipbot).
 Please have a look there for a quick introduction to the commands the bot accepts.